-The Committee previously reviewed CAP's independence, and has reviewed Meridian's independence, relative to the following factors: (i) their provision of other services to the Company, of which there are none; (ii) the amount of fees they receive from the Company as a percentage of their total revenue; (iii) the policies and procedures they have that are designed to prevent conflicts of interest; (iv) any business or personal relationship between Hasbro officers and directors and the entity or the compensation consultants at the entity working for the Committee, of which there aren't any; (v) any Hasbro stock owned by the entity or any of its compensation consultants working for the Committee, of which there aren't any; (vi) any other factors that would be relevant to the consultant's independence from management.
+The Committee previously reviewed CAP's independence, and has reviewed Meridian's independence, relative to the following factors: (i) their provision of other services to the Company, of which there are none; (ii) the amount of fees they receive from the Company as a percentage of their total revenue; (iii) the policies and procedures they have that are designed to prevent conflicts of interest; (iv) any business or personal relationship between Hasbro officers and directors and the entity or the compensation consultants at the entity working for the Committee, of which there aren't any; (v) any Hasbro stock owned by the entity or any of its compensation consultants working for the Committee, of which there isn't any; (vi) any business or personal relationship between our executive officers and entity or any of its compensation consultants working for the Committee, of which there aren't any; and (vii) any other factors that would be relevant to the consultant's independence from management.
 On the basis of such review, the Committee concluded that CAP and Meridian were independent and no conflicts of interest or other relationships exist that may impair their independence during their service to the Committee.